chaendizzle/Compendium/source/robotcode/components/sensors/encoders.rst

 	Encoder enc = new Encoder(3, 4);

+Where 3 and 4 are the 2 DIO pins used (note that order does matter).

 Since Encoders are NOT absolute position sensors, they reset to 0 whenever the robot starts.

 Encoders are one of the most commonly used sensors, simply because any motor often uses an encoder to control its movement.